first95/lessons-learned/2017 for 2018/john.md

 Testing.

 Would it be better to use the command and subsystem framework provided by the wpilib?
 It seems like it'd result in more easily movable subsystems.
+Moreover, it would make it so we could actually run unit tests - especially if we mock out the WPILib

 It'd be really useful to have a tool that lists out all the active hosts on a network.